 The ACC's Adult Congenital & Pediatric Cardiology Quality Network™ aims to provide participants and corresponding practices a means of engaging in quality measurement and improvement targeted to the congenital heart disease (CHD) and pediatric cardiology community.

-The ACPC Quality Network is building off the work of the ACPC Section's quality metric work in developing metrics across several domains in pediatric cardiology and CHD.
-The primary objective of this program is to create a user-friendly and minimally burdensome metric implementation and data collection process for QNet participants.
+The network is building off the work of the ACPC Section's quality metric work in developing metrics across several domains in pediatric cardiology and CHD.
+The primary objective of this program is to create a user-friendly and minimally burdensome metric implementation and data collection process for participants.

 ACC will aggregate data and will produce quarterly performance reports that will display facility level performance across a suite of quality metrics.

-The ACPC Quality Network is intended to be a flexible tool, with metrics added or removed on an annual basis.
-The College will seek MOC Part IV accreditation for participants and will emphasize collaborative QI activities and engage QNet participants in a variety of on-line and in-person learning sessions, aimed at identifying opportunities to measure and increase quality care in the CHD community.
+The network is intended to be a flexible tool, with metrics added or removed on an annual basis.
+The College will seek MOC Part IV accreditation for participants and will emphasize collaborative QI activities and engage participants in a variety of on-line and in-person learning sessions, aimed at identifying opportunities to measure and increase quality care in the CHD community.